abchk1234/timeset/README.md

-A Bash script for managing system date and time.
+A script for managing system date and time.

 ##Requires
 <ul>